suriakub/individual-project/stable-backend/worker/README.md

 4. Install packages: `pip install -r requirements.txt`
 2. Create the `.env` file: `cp .env-example .env`
 5. Run the worker: `python src/worker.py`

+## Configuration

+The worker supports several environment variables that can change its behaviour.

+- `MODEL` - a HuggingFace Hub model to be used to instantiate the diffusion pipelines.

+- `USE_FLOAT16` - set this to `false` if you get errors about CUDA out of memory.
+It controls the floating point precision of the model.
+It will use less GPU memory at the cost of image quality.

+- `IMAGE_FREQUENCY` - controls the frequency at which images are sent throughout the generation process.

 ## How to build the Docker image